Frequently Asked Questions

 - Anthropic: Conversations sent to Anthropic's servers (see their privacy policy)

 AgentOp never sees your conversations or API keys.
 Everything runs in your browser.
+For the full picture — client-side encryption, generation-on-demand, and what the sponsored tier logs — see our Trust & Security page.

 API keys are encrypted using AES-256 encryption before being embedded in the HTML file.
 The encryption happens entirely in your browser, and AgentOp never sees your plaintext keys.
 When you open the agent, you'll need to enter the encryption password to decrypt the key.